tigerbeetle/tigerbeetle/docs/api-reference/sessions.md

 a reply.

 Similar to other databases, TigerBeetle has a [hard limit](#eviction) on the number of concurrent client sessions.
-To maximize throughput, we encourage users to minimize the number of concurrent clients and [batch](./client-requests.md#batching-events) as many events as possible per request.
+To maximize throughput, users are encouraged to minimize the number of concurrent clients and [batch](./requests.md#batching-events) as many events as possible per request.

 ## Lifecycle